Oscarlind/cluster-configs/README.md

 * [opengitops](https://opengitops.dev/)
 * [What's new in Red Hat OpenShift](https://www.redhat.com/en/whats-new-red-hat-openshift)

-Based on these principle, Git should be source of truth for the state of the system.
+Based on these principles, Git should be source of truth for the state of the system.
 Any change in configuration should occur through git which is peer reviewed, tested by colleagues and CI System.